La Fortune de Richard Wallace. Book Review.

 of Hertford

 MieMie stayed in her apartment in the heart of Paris and all her children were brought up there.
 Her younger son, Henry, was the result of her liaison with the Comte de Montrond, aide-de-camp of Napoleon.
 The elder son, Richard known as Beauchamp, inherited both his father's title and his passion for collecting artworks.
-He became one of the great connoisseurs of the 19th century, and bought himself the elegant little country house of Bagatelle, in the Bois de Boulogne, just outside Paris, once a royal residence, where he could display his carefully chosen paintings, sculpture and exquisite furniture.
+He became one of the great connoisseurs of the 19th century, and bought himself the elegant little country house of Bagatelle, once a royal residence, in the Bois de Boulogne, just outside Paris, where he could display his carefully chosen paintings, sculpture and exquisite furniture.
 Those acquisitions that he could not fit into Bagatelle he stored or sent back to England, where he had huge houses that he never occupied.

 The younger son, Lord Henry, inherited the fortune of his Queensberry grandfather, and became one of the leading dandies and most admired sportsmen of 19th century France.
 Founder of the Jockey-Club, his style was legendary and he gave Parisian society much material for gossip.